-The consolidated financial statements for the fiscal year ending 31/12/2022 showed a Net Profit around QAR 80 million.
-However, after the non-controlling interest, the Profit becomes around QAR 60 million.
+The consolidated financial statements for the fiscal year ending 31/12/2023 showed a Net Profit around QAR 52.6 million.
+However, after deducting the non-controlling interest, the Profit becomes about QAR 41.5 million.
 These profits are net profits after allocating all necessary provisions.
-Hence, the Earnings per Share amounted to about QAR 0.053.
-It is worth noting that the results for each quarter during the year were uneven due to the conditions and nature of the market, so that the results of a particular quarter do not reflect the Company's annual performance.
+The Earnings per Share amounted to about QAR 0.036.